SplineSketch: Even More Accurate Quantiles with Error Guarantees: Related Work

 Quantile summaries are intensively investigated since the 90s, with the pioneering work of Munro and Paterson from 1978~\cite{MunroP80} who showed that exact quantile selection in the streaming setting, i.e., one pass with sublinear space, is impossible.
-In the comparison-based model, Greenwald and Khanna~\cite{greenwald2001space} designed a deterministic algorithm that stores $O(\eps^{-1}\cdot \log \eps n)$ stream items and guarantees $\pm \eps\cdot n$ uniform error; this bound is optimal among deterministic comparison-based quantile summaries~\cite{CormodeV20}.
-However, the GK summary is not known to be mergeable while retaining its space bounds~\cite{AgarwalCHPWY13}, despite that the intricate analysis from~\cite{greenwald2001space} was recently simplified and generalized to weighted updates~\cite{AssadiJPS23-GK_weighted,GribelyukSWY24_GK-KG_sketch}.
-Randomization allows to remove the logarithmic dependency on the stream length $n$, and after a sequence of improvements~\cite{manku1999random,luo16_quantiles_experimental,felber2015randomized}, Karnin, Lang, and Liberty~\cite{KarninLL16} developed an optimal randomized algorithm that stores just $O(\eps^{-1})$ items (with a constant probability of a too large error).
+In the comparison-based model, Greenwald and Khanna~\cite{greenwald2001space} designed a deterministic algorithm, called the GK summary, that stores $O(\eps^{-1}\cdot \log \eps n)$ stream items and guarantees $\pm\, \eps\cdot n$ uniform error; this bound is optimal among deterministic comparison-based quantile summaries~\cite{CormodeV20}.
+However, the GK summary is not known to be mergeable while retaining its space bounds~\cite{AgarwalCHPWY13}, despite the fact that the intricate analysis from~\cite{greenwald2001space} was recently simplified and generalized to weighted updates~\cite{AssadiJPS23-GK_weighted,GribelyukSWY24_GK-KG_sketch}.
+Randomization allows the removal of the logarithmic dependency on the stream length $n$.
+After a sequence of improvements~\cite{manku1999random,luo16_quantiles_experimental,felber2015randomized}, Karnin, Lang, and Liberty~\cite{KarninLL16} developed an optimal randomized algorithm, denoted KLL, that stores just $O(\eps^{-1})$ items (with a constant probability of a too large error).
 Beyond the comparison-based model, $q$-digest~\cite{shrivastava2004medians} uses an implicit binary tree over the items' universe $\mathcal{U}$ and stores a subset of the tree nodes with associated counters.
 It requires space of $O(\eps^{-1}\cdot \log |\mathcal{U}|)$ and a foreknowledge of $\mathcal{U}$.
-Very recently, Gupta, Singhal, and Wu developed a compressed variant of $q$-digest that fits into $O(1/\eps)$ memory words, by packing more nodes into one memory word~\cite{GuptaSW24optimaQS-non-comp}.
-However, unlike SplineSketch, all of these algorithms do not offer practical accuracy on real-world data that goes beyond their worst-case behavior, as demonstrated in \Cref{sec:experiments}.
+Very recently, Gupta, Singhal, and Wu developed a compressed variant of $q$-digest that fits into $O(\eps^{-1})$ memory words, by packing more tree nodes into one memory word~\cite{GuptaSW24optimaQS-non-comp}.
+However, unlike SplineSketch, GK summary, KLL, and $q$-digest do not offer practical accuracy on real-world data that goes beyond their worst-case behavior, as demonstrated in \Cref{sec:experiments} (we only include a variant of GK and KLL as $q$-digest was already shown to be outperformed by GK in~\cite{luo16_quantiles_experimental}).